Green Artist

 Among the most important factors to consider when pricing your work is the time and skill it takes to complete a piece.

-If a project is simple and not detailed, the pricing will be different than a project that has lifelike art on it.
+If a project is simple and not detailed, the pricing will be different than a project that has realistic art on it.
 It also depends on your skill level and confidence.

-I charged much less when I first started wood burning, and much more now with my added confidence and skills.
+I charged much less when I first started wood burning.
+Now, I charge much more with my added confidence and skills.

 Also, time and difficulty relate to the size of the wood burning piece.
 Is it 5″ or 5 ft long?
 That will change the price a lot!